 You’ve decided you want to hire a wedding videographer to capture your day, and you are probably googling things like “List of Questions I should ask my wedding videographer?”

-I’ve taken a look at some of some of those lists and I feel like they're missing some very important questions that are MUSTS.
+I’ve taken a look at some of some of those lists and I feel like they're missing some very important questions that you MUST ask before hiring.
 Here are those questions and why they are important.

 1. What is included in the final product?
 And how will we receive it?

 Many wedding videographers now offer so much more than just a recording of your ceremony.
 You can have musical highlight films, cinematic quality short films, long documentary films, stylized artistic films, and pretty much any type or length of film you could want!

 (If you want to know all the wedding film possibilities, I’ve made a list of the most common types here.)

 Since there’s so many options, you must ask your videographer what is included in the final product, and how long your film will be.
 This way, you know exactly what will be in the final video or videos you’ll be watching.

 After you know what’s in the final product, the next question to ask is how your wedding films will be delivered?
 Most wedding filmmakers offer digital delivery online or delivered to you in the mail on a USB flash drive or DVD.
 If you need a specific type of delivery for yourself or a relative, be sure to ask if it can be included in your package.

 2. Is the music you’ll be using in our film licensed?

 Any music that goes into your final edited film that will be posted online must be licensed.
 What that means, is that your videographer must have permission from the company or record label that owns the song.
 If you don’t have a license, these are the possible consequences: